-For a discrete random variable represented by its realizations $y_t$ , the worst realization is a well appealing safety measure, while the maximum (downside) semideviation represents the corresponding risk measure.
+For a discrete random variable represented by its realizations y_t , the worst realization is an appealing safety measure, while the maximum (downside) semideviation represents the corresponding risk measure.
 The latter may be interpreted as the maximal drawdown (Chekhlov et al., 2000).
 It is also a well defined measure in the O-R diagram (Fig. 1) as it represents the maximum horizontal diameter of the dispersion space.
-According to (11), the maximum semideviation is convex piecewise linear function of realizations $y_t$ and, due to (1), it is also a convex piecewise linear function of the mean semideviation, it is LP computable as:
+According to (11), the maximum semideviation is a convex piecewise linear function of realizations y_t and, due to (1), it is also a convex piecewise linear function of the portfolio x itself.
+Similar to the mean semideviation, it is LP computable as